Race Walking > Results

 It wasn't until 4 days into the race that Suzanne and I realised what was happening.
 Claudie was going for the World Record!
 This was set in Privas, October 2015 by Claudine Anxionnat with 620, 276km.
 Claudie beat this by 7km (627,3km)

 Claudie's record has now been ratified (1st October 2017) as 624km 339m - Well done Claudie.

 Both Suzanne and myself had no illusions - survival was the name of our game.
 Neither of us had really trained or raced this year through ill heath and injury.
 We had a plan of 50km every 24 hours... not a lot, I know, but this is the course where I got my injury last year which put me out of action for months.
 So easy does it....

 However, it is easy to say, "don't bother about the competition... just do your own thing", but in reality, we were studying the live results to see who was just ahead and who was just behind - especially if when we were going for a sleep!

 But we both did survive and had plenty of laughs along the way.

-A bit of controversey over age records for me.
-Two years ago it appeared to be year of birth (not age on race day) which counted (much to my surprise) so the record F65-69 went to a French walker.
-This year, what might have been a new age group for me (F70), the criteria had changed to age on race day, not year of birth... so missed the record by 2 weeks.
+A bit of controversey over age records "bests" for me.
+Two years ago it appeared to be year of birth (not age on race day) which counted (much to my surprise) so the best performance F65-69 went to a French walker.
+This year, what might have been a new age group for me (F70), the criteria had changed to age on race day, not year of birth... so missed the "record" by 2 weeks.
 C'est la vie.
 So its back to Privas again next year!

 I think that in the end, all three of us were happy with what we had achieved.
-Richard - obviously disappointed that he did not get that elusive New Zealand record but I am sure proud that he stuck it out for the remainder of the race.
-Suzanne easily surpassed her initial target of 300km - same for me although not as good as last year....and so disappointed about that F70 record!!!
+Richard - obviously disappointed that he did not get that elusive New Zealand best performance but I am sure proud that he stuck it out for the remainder of the race.
+Suzanne easily surpassed her initial target of 300km - same for me although not as good as last year....and so disappointed about that F70 best!!!